Tech

 Apple’s proprietary AI, termed “Apple Intelligence,” is woven into nearly every aspect of iOS 18 and the iPhone 16 series.
 This will be an epic upgrade to Siri, which to date has lacked many features found in rival brands.

-This integration enhances various functionalities including Siri, Apple applications like Safari and Mail, photo enhancement, generative text and images, proofreading, and more.
+This integration enhances various functionalities.
+It includes Siri, Apple applications like Safari and Mail, photo enhancement, generative text and images, proofreading, and more.

 Siri’s Major Overhaul

-Siri receives a much-needed overhaul, offering a more modern and subtle interface with a colourful glow around the display’s borders when activated, according to a report in Phone Arena.
+Siri receives a much-needed overhaul.
+According to a report in Phone Arena, it offers a more modern and subtle interface, with a colourful glow around the display’s borders when activated.

 This version of Siri is designed to understand and engage in natural conversation, making interactions more intuitive and less reliant on precise speech.